mhmmdd/web3-apps/marketplace/README.md

 ## 25 - Warning "Require install MetaMask" is added

+## 26 - Added Footer component as a props to the CourseCard component

 # Change History
 1. [Path Alias](#1---path-alias)
 2. [Create new components and pages](#2---create-new-components-and-pages)